+Alpha prototype, Beta prototype, and their difference are what most people have been wondering about.
 For an inventor, product prototype development is essential.
 After all, a product prototype is a physical manifestation of a mere idea, which can serve different purposes.
-For one, a product prototype gives a clearer picture of how the potential product will look like.
+For one, a product prototype gives a clearer picture of what the potential product will look like.
 With a product prototype, the inventor can also test the various functions of the potential product in the real world.
 A product prototype also assists in making the final product better.
 Another important purpose a product prototype serves is it helps attract stakeholders, and eventually, the capital that helps take the product further close to the prospective consumers.
 The cardinal role a prototype plays in the new product development makes product prototype development an important function that no inventor should overlook.

 When it comes to product prototyping, a product prototype development company usually creates Alpha and Beta prototypes.
 What is the difference between alpha and beta prototypes?
 Well, alpha prototypes are product prototypes that are tested internally by the prototype development company, and such prototypes usually have a lot of flaws.
 Beta prototypes, on the other hand, are more like the final product with more functions.
 Beta prototypes are normally tested by potential consumers or the general public.
 Here are some more details on alpha prototypes and beta prototypes: